gvwilson/sensibleadventures/cloudherd/new.md

 Noxy hesitated, wondering if she was supposed to bow back, and was immediately annoyed at herself.
 Cloudherds didn't bow---that was a silly lowlander custom.
-"Just call me Noxy," she told him.  "*Amma*, which cloud do you want me and Sensy and Rash on?
+"Just call me Noxy," she told him.  "*Anna*, which cloud do you want me and Sensy and Rash on?
 We can go and start getting them ready while everyone's jawing."